Simultaneous Speech Translation

 We encourage participants to submit systems either based on cascaded (ASR + MT) or end-to-end approaches.
 This year, participants will be evaluated on translating TED talks from English into German.
 They will be given two parallel tracks to enter:

 - Speech-to-Text: directly translating speech into text in real-time.

 We encourage participants to enter both tracks when possible.

 Evaluating a simultaneous system is not trivial as we cannot release the test data as offline translation tasks do.
-Instead, participants will be required to implement a provided API to read the input and write the translation, and upload their system as a Docker image so that it can be evaluated under controlled conditions.
-We will provide an example implementation which will also serve as baseline system.
+Instead, participants will be required to implement a provided API to read the input and write the translation, and upload their system as a Docker file so that it can be evaluated under controlled conditions.
+We provide an example implementation and a baseline system.

 The system's performance will be evaluated in two ways:

-- Translation quality: we will use multiple standard metrics: BLEU, TER, and ChrF.
+- Translation quality: we will use multiple standard metrics: BLEU, TER, and METEOR.

 - Translation latency: we will make use of the recently developed metrics for simultaneous machine translation including average proportion (AP), average lagging (AL) and differentiable average lagging (DAL).